Signed in as:

 filler@godaddy.com

-Field Validation & Research Acceleration.
+Field Validation & Research Acceleration

 Purpose, participation, and practical application.

-Intended participants and institutional partners.
+Intended participants and institutional partners

-University entrepreneurship and innovation centres.
+University entrepreneurship and innovation centres

-Student engineering and design teams.
+Student engineering and design teams

-Faculty-led research groups testing deployable technologies or field methods.
+Faculty-led research groups testing deployable systems

 Startups emerging from academic environments.